 Alternative travel charger

-Travelling and arrive at your hotel to find you've left you fitness gadget's USB plug or your international adapter at home?
+Arrived at your hotel to find you've left you fitness gadget's USB plug or your international adapter at home?
 Don't panic, you can simply stick the cable direct into the USB port on most new televisions and you'll get some vital battery life to power your workout.